 Maps.me: This app offers highly detailed maps, jam-packed with useful information.
 It’s free and designed for offline use.
 The key is to download the maps you might need before setting off.

-GPS Unit: Handheld and vehicle-based GPS units have come a long way.
-They work great for remote travel because they don’t require cell networks or wifi.
-Load a handheld unit with topo maps, or you can even use it for hiking and other sports.
+GPS unit: Handheld and vehicle-based GPS units have come a long way.
+They work great for remote travel because they don’t require cell networks or Wi-Fi.
+Load a handheld unit with topo maps or use it for hiking and other sports.
 I like the Garmin Montana.

-In today’s modern world the information you need is usually just a few clicks away, but you’ll save a ton of time if you know where to look.
+In the modern world, the information you need is usually just a few clicks away.
+But you’ll save a ton of time if you know where to look.
 The following are a few quality resources for the global overland traveler.

-ExpeditionPortal.com: Great online forum that is extremely active, and offers the most up-to-date information on gear and the places you expect to travel.
+ExpeditionPortal.com: This great online forum is extremely active and offers the most up-to-date information on gear and the places you expect to travel.

-iOverlander App: Great app that finds places to stay in countries all over the world.
+iOverlander app: This helpful app finds places to stay in countries all over the world.

-Mainstream media portrayal of danger in foreign travel is often overblown.
-But it is always important to identify your own risk tolerances and have general safety plans.
-Things do happen, whether on remote foreign travels or on your daily commute.
+Mainstream media portrayals of dangerous foreign travel are often overblown.
+But it’s always important to identify your risk tolerances and have general safety plans.
+Things do happen, whether on remote foreign travels or your daily commute.

-International Medevac Insurance: Getting hurt in a remote corner of the world sucks.
+International medevac insurance: Getting hurt in a remote corner of the world sucks.
 Paying an insane medevac bill to get the proper care sucks even more.
 Medevac insurance is pretty inexpensive.
-If things go bad it will help you get the best medical care available.
+If things go wrong, it will help you get the best medical care available.

-Satellite Communication Device: Communication from anywhere in the world is one of the biggest safety advantages technology has given us.
-Sat phones have come way down in price, but airtime is still quite pricy.
-I’m a big fan of the Delorme inReach, as it offers two-way communication at an amazing value.
+Satellite communication device: Communication from anywhere in the world is one of the biggest safety advantages technology provides.
+Sat phones have come way down in price, but airtime is still quite pricey.
+I’m a big fan of the Garmin inReach, as it offers two-way communication at an amazing value.